1983 Chevrolet Camaro Z28 hatchback coupe

 1982 Chevrolet Camaro Z28 Indy 500 Commemorative Edition hatchback coupe

 Every May, the Indianapolis 500 race is a “tentpole” event in the international racing schedule.
-Since 1911, there have been designated pace cars, with replica pace cars often being sold.
+Since 1911, there have been designated pace cars, with replica versions often sold.
 A 1982 Chevrolet Camaro Z28 Indy 500 Commemorative Edition with 2,630 miles sold for a $35,000 hammer price at the 2021 Mecum Indy.
 Are these distinctive and good-looking (I think) cars finally attracting significant interest?

 “Even its shadow boasts performance”

 The 1982 Chevrolet Camaro could reasonably be described as all-new.
 This moniker applied to the “pleasing and exciting” exterior, the interior, much of the chassis, and most of the engines.
-As Road & Track stated, the new Camaro was “keenly anticipated.”
+Road & Track stated that the new Camaro was “keenly anticipated.”

 1982 Camaro Commerative Edition flyer